Ashari Samsudin: Pahang

 On 7 November 2016, it was announced that Ashari signed a one-year contract with Pahang.

 International career

-His performance in the national league in 2008 attracted the national coach at that time, B. Sathianathan, to take him into Malaysia national squad.
+Ashaari capped 17 times and scored 3 international goals for Malaysia.
+He received his first national call up under B. Sathianathan in 2008.

-Ashari made his international senior debut for Malaysia against India on 22 July 2008.
-Ashari scored his first international goals in Malaysia 6–0 trashing of Afghanistan in the 2008 Merdeka Tournament, where Ashari scored twice.
+He made his international senior debut for Malaysia against India on 22 July 2008.
+Ashari scored his first international goals in Malaysia 6–0 trashing of Afghanistan in the 2008 Pestabola Merdeka, where Ashari scored twice.

 In November 2010, Ashari was called up to the Malaysia national squad by coach K. Rajagopal for the 2010 AFF Suzuki Cup.
 Ashari scored 1 goal from outside penalty box for Malaysia against Indonesia in the first leg of the final to secure a 3–0 win, and helping Malaysia en route to win 4-2 on the aggregate the AFF Suzuki Cup for the first time in their history.